ucsb-cs64/w20/_lab/lab03.md

 <h2>Task 2: Hello World</h2>
 <p>
   You will write a type of Hello World program that will also get an integer input from the user and prints out two lines with newline characters at the end of each of them.
-A sample run of this program will look like this, with user input in <b>bold</b>:
+A sample run of this program will look exactly like this, with user input in <b>bold</b>:
 </p>
 <pre>
 Choose an integer number between 0 and 1000:
-<b>42</b>
+<b>427</b>
 Hello World!
-User chose 42.
-Truly a wise choice.
+The magic number is 427!!!
 </pre>
 <p>
   Your code should be written in the provided <code>hello.asm</code> template file.